IUI<br />

 INVOcell

-The INVOcell, an FDA-approved gas-permeable vaginal culture device, allows women to incubate eggs and sperm themselves.
+The INVOcell, an FDA-approved gas-permeable vaginal culture device, allows patients to incubate eggs and sperm themselves.
 This device decreases the cost of and increases access to fertility treatment.

 (IVF) In Vitro Fertilization